Megadwarf47/ProjectOutlawn/docs/Faq.md

 ### What's needed to contribute?
-Assembly knowledge > Server
+Assembly/Reverse engineering knowledge > Server

 C++/Batch > Launcher

 ### What are the system requirements to run the server?
-- **OS:** Windows 10 or 11/Linux
-- For Windows: placeholder
-- For GNU/Linux: Latest wine/proton
+An ea account with the game.